Sherpur-1

 Sherpur-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
+Since 17th February, 2026, this constituency is represented by Bangladesh Jaamat-e-islami candidate Rashedul Islam.

 Boundaries

 The constituency encompasses Sherpur Sadar Upazila.

 History

 The constituency was created in 1984 from a Mymensingh constituency when the former Mymensingh District was split into four districts: Mymensingh, Sherpur, Netrokona, and Kishoreganj.